entro314-labs/Git-Herd/SECURITY.md

 - Consider using SSH keys for authentication instead of passwords

 #### 4. Configuration Files
-- Git-Herd reads configuration from files in your home directory
+- git-herd reads configuration from files in your home directory
 - Ensure configuration files have appropriate permissions (600 or 644)
 - Do not include sensitive information in configuration files

 ### Known Security Limitations

 #### 1. Git Hook Execution
-- Git-Herd does not prevent execution of git hooks
+- git-herd does not prevent execution of git hooks
 - Malicious hooks could potentially execute arbitrary code
 - **Mitigation**: Review repositories and their hooks before processing

 #### 2. Path Traversal
-- Git-Herd processes directory structures
+- git-herd processes directory structures
 - While we implement path validation, use caution with untrusted directories
 - **Mitigation**: Use absolute paths and avoid processing untrusted directories